liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/01-enabling-staging.markdown

 ## Enabling Local Live Staging [](id=enabling-local-live-staging)

-Site administrators can enable Staging for a site by navigating to the *Site Administration* &rarr; *Publishing Tools* menu and selecting *Staging*.
+Site administrators can enable Staging for a site by navigating to the *Site Administration* &rarr; *Publishing* menu and selecting *Staging*.
 A new page loads where you can select the staging type, either *Local Live* or *Remote Live*, after which additional options appear.
 Staging allows changes to be made in a staging environment so that work can be reviewed, possibly using a workflow, before it's published to a live site.
 Enabling Local Live staging is